-Today, VA Research has five overarching strategic priorities: increasing Veterans' access to high-quality clinical trials; increasing the real-world impact of VA research; putting VA data to work for Veterans; actively promoting diversity, equity, and inclusion; and building community through VA research.
+Today, VA Research has five overarching strategic priorities: increasing Veterans' access to highquality clinical trials; increasing the real-world impact of VA research; putting VA data to work for Veterans; actively promoting diversity, equity, and inclusion; and building community through VA research.

-- Post-traumatic epilepsy,

-- Mechanisms of epileptogenesis,

-- Clinical studies of cognitive, behavioral, and emotional impairments that accompany epilepsy.
+- VA supports a broad range of basic, clinical, rehabilitative, and translational research in the epilepsies, including but not limited to: - Post-traumatic epilepsy, - Mechanisms of epileptogenesis, - Clinical studies of cognitive, behavioral, and emotional impairments that accompany epilepsy.